Computing education: Gender perspectives in computer science education

 In many countries, there is a significant gender gap in computer science education.
 In 2015, 15.3% of computer science students graduating from non-doctoral granting institutions in the US were women while at doctoral granting institutions, the figure was 16.6%.
 The number of female PhD recipients in the US was 19.3% in 2018.
 In almost everywhere in the world, less than 20% of the computer science graduates are female.

-This problem mainly arises due to the lack of interests of girls in computing starting from the primary level.
+This problem mainly arises due to the lack of female interest in computing starting from the primary level.
 Despite numerous efforts by programs specifically designed to increase the ratio of women in this field, no significant improvement has been observed.
 Furthermore, a declining trend has been noticed in the involvement of women in past decades.

 The main reason for the failure of these programs is because almost all of them focused on girls in high school or higher levels of education.
 Researchers argue that by then women have already made up their mind and stereotypes start to form about computer scientists.
-Computer Science is perceived as a male dominated field, pursued by people who are nerdy and lack social skills.
-All these characteristics seem to be more damaging for a woman as compared to a man.
-Therefore, in order to break these stereotypes and to engage more women in computer science, it is crucial that there are special outreach programs designed to develop interest in girls starting at the middle school level and prepare them for a academic track towards the hard sciences.
+Computer science is perceived as a male dominated field, pursued by people who are nerdy and lack social skills.

 Evidently, there are a few countries in Asia and Africa where these stereotypes do not exist and women are encouraged for a career in science starting at the primary level, thus resulting in a gender gap that is virtually nonexistent.
 In 2011, women earned half of the computer science degrees in Malaysia.
 In 2001, 55 percent of computer science graduates in Guyana were women.

+Accessibility

+Both government and private industry are showing increasing interest in developing software that is accessible to everyone, including people with disabilities.
+Although there is a strong demand, only 2% of industry leaders indicate that finding candidates with the required accessibility skills is easy or very easy.
+As a result, teaching accessibility in computer science classrooms is becoming more important, which involves the communication of metainformation surrounding information and accessibility.
+Current approaches include course integration and teaching accessibility knowledge.